wints/documentation/ingredients/sdk_links/custom_redirects.md

 In certain cases you may want to override the default Branch behavior, which uses cookies and communication with our backend to determine whether to open an app.
 Branch knows that a user has the app if that user has clicked a Branch link and opened the app.
 This means that the first time a user clicks a Branch link, even if the app is installed, we will direct the user to the App Store.

-To override this behavior, you can either select "Always try to open the app" on the [TODO] [Dashboard](), or you can specify "$always_deeplink" : "true" on a per-link basis.
+To override this behavior, you can either select "Always try to open the app" on the [Dashboard](/domains/configuring_the_dashboard/{{page.platform}}/#always-try-to-open-the-app), or you can specify "$always_deeplink" : "true" on a per-link basis.

 <!---    iOS -->
 {% if page.ios %}